hacker-3342/VideoDownloader/README.md

 ## Feedback and issues:

 If there are any errors, please open a discussion here: (https://github.com/hacker-3342/VideoDownloader/issues).
-Enter the steps to reproduce the error, what you were doing before you received the error, and if you are using the most recent version of the program.
-Errors in older versions **WON'T BE ATTENDED**.
+Enter the steps to reproduce the error, what you were doing before you received the error and try to provide screenshots and your code.

-If you would like to send me feedback on the code, please email me at the following email address: (hectoruru@outlook.es).
+If you would like to send me feedback on the code, please email me at the following email address: (hectoruru@outlook.es) or start a discussion.
 All help is appreciated!